ibexa/documentation-developer/docs/administration/back_office/notifications.md

 ---
-description: You can send notifications to users who work with the Back Office by using notification bars or notifications in the user menu.
+description: You can send notifications to users who work with the back office by using notification bars or notifications in the user menu.
 ---

 # Notifications